VorpalElf/CultivateSystem/README.md

 export GEMINI_API_KEY=YOUR_GEMINI
 export SERP_API_KEY=YOUR_SERP
 ```
+If you don't want to input your API key everytime you activate the virtual environment, it would be nice to navigate to `venv/bin/activate` and add the command above to the end of the document.
+Don't forget to save it before you quit the document

 6. Replace the last line of `main.py` to your server's IP address (where you run this Python file).
 The code should look like this:
 ```Python